rcghpge/pymo/README.md

 - **seaborn:** For statistical data visualization.
 - **matplotlib:** For plotting.

-I will be testing and benchmarking more libraries in leveraging the Mojo programming language.
+I will be testing and benchmarking more libraries in leveraging Mojo.
 A reminder that this is very much a proof of concept.

 ### Getting Started